 Everyone is welcome, and this is a great way to see what is going on.
 Meetings are held the first Wednesday of each month at Lululemon in Georgetown at 7pm.
 We discuss past and upcoming events, ongoing issues, campaigns, and it’s a chance for you to share your own ideas and get together with like-minded surfers and water enthusiasts.
 All are welcome to come by and introduce themselves.

 3. VOLUNTEER AT AN EVENT

 The DC Chapter hosts clean-ups, movie nights, lectures, meetings, beach gatherings, and much more.
 There is always something going on, and we’re always looking for people to help out with events and programs.
 And if you have ideas to make events better, we want to hear from you.
 You can email email@example.com and here’s our calendar of events.

 4. GATHER INFORMATION

 We are always trying to keep up to date with the latest information about regional and national issues.
 Maybe it’s a questionable environmental bill going through Congress, or news of a municipal sewer flowing into a small creek.
 Whatever issues arise, we’d like to hear about it.
 You can be our eyes and ears and put the spotlight on water quality problems and/or solutions.
-You can go to our message board and get the word out, or e-mail us with the news.
+You can e-mail us with the news.

 Surfrider does not discriminate on the basis of race, religion, sex, or national origin for any reason.
 Surfrider promotes the healthy enjoyment of the coastal environment for all people.